Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: The Protocol and Experiments

 The red and blue dots in Fig.~\ref{fig:T1b_evolve} illustrate calculations from two static models.
 MOAChi used PROTEUS inputs, however, its predicted surface temperature is higher than both PROTEUS and CAMO (Fig.~\ref{fig:T1b_evolve}A), but approximately similar to GOOEY and PACMAN.
 Despite a hotter interior than PROTEUS, MOAChi estimates a shallower magma ocean at $\sim$30 vol\% (Fig.~\ref{fig:T1b_evolve}B), higher than GOOEY, PACMAN and CAMO, but lower than PROTEUS.
 The water partial pressure $p$H$_2$O is consistent between MOAChi and PROTEUS, which indicates atmospheric speciation operates similarly between the two models.
 LavaAtmos predicts a lower water vapour partial pressure, which is explained by the workings of the model and the chosen setup, which uses an H$_2$ dominated atmosphere, without dissolution.

 Finally, Fig. \ref{fig:T1b_static} compares the predicted atmospheric structure calculated by MOAChi and PROTEUS at $\tau_5=10^5$\,yr.
 Both profiles qualitatively agree with each other, but show some differences near the surface.
 A strong internal heat flux keeps both atmospheric profiles close to adiabatic, although MOAChi predicts a steeper temperature gradient and hotter lower atmosphere.
-Using a non-grey radiative transfer scheme likely accounts for the sub-structures in the PROTEUS atmosphere that MOAChi does not predict.
+Using a non-grey radiative transfer scheme likely accounts for the sub-structures in the PROTEUS atmosphere that MOAChi does not predict, yielding a somewhat shallower lapse rate.
 Finally, the MOAChi atmosphere is also somewhat more extended, which is consistent with its hotter, puffier lower atmosphere.

 In summary, comparison between the Earth and TRAPPIST-1b test cases illustrates the order-of-magnitude deviation in model predictions, with comparatively reversed differences between Earth and TRAPPIST-1\,b for PROTEUS, for example.
 Overall the trends are physically justifiable: the planets cool, outgas volatiles, which can escape to space.
 However, the varying timescales between models indicate substantial variation in how the underlying physics and chemistry are treated.
 The initial test for the atmospheric structure reveal subtle but meaningful differences in the model outputs, which can affect atmospheric observables for exoplanet observations.
 Our results therefore illustrate the need for a detailed intercomparison project, which \chili will perform.
 We will discern in detail which treatments of the underlying physics and chemistry affect the model outcomes within the planned intercomparison papers.